Description

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
 It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'

-• The annual return (CAGR) over 5 years of NASDAQ 100 Low Volatility Sub-strategy is 23.1%, which is larger, thus better compared to the benchmark QQQ (18%) in the same period.
+• Looking at the annual performance (CAGR) of 23.1% in the last 5 years of NASDAQ 100 Low Volatility Sub-strategy, we see it is relatively greater, thus better in comparison to the benchmark QQQ (21.3%)

 Volatility:

-• The volatility over 5 years of NASDAQ 100 Low Volatility Sub-strategy is 19.4%, which is lower, thus better compared to the benchmark QQQ (25.4%) in the same period.
+• The 30 days standard deviation over 5 years of NASDAQ 100 Low Volatility Sub-strategy is 19.4%, which is lower, thus better compared to the benchmark QQQ (25.5%) in the same period.

-• During the last 3 years, the historical 30 days volatility is 13%, which is smaller, thus better than the value of 23.1% from the benchmark.
+• During the last 3 years, the volatility is 13.1%, which is lower, thus better than the value of 23.8% from the benchmark.

 DownVol: